eldermoraes/quarkus-workshop-langchain4j/docs/docs/section-3/step-01.md

 kubectl set env deployment/quarkus-langchain4j-workshop-3-01 OPENAI_API_KEY=${OPENAI_API_KEY}
 ```

-### Expose your Kubernetes service for external access
+## Expose your Kubernetes service for external access

 Let's create a route to our service, which will allow external access to our application:

 ```shell
 oc expose service quarkus-langchain4j-workshop-3-01
 ```

+## Accessing your application

 Now we need to get the DNS (route) created for our application: